meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 For example with admins and normal users.
 Method overloading can be used for this.

-Another thing we can do is create a modifier for this:
+Another thing we can do, is create a modifier for the following code block:

 ```
+...
 if(msg.value >( finneyPrice * 1 finney)){
     uint change = msg.value - (finneyPrice * 1 finney);